Aakanksha-Supekar/Aakanksha-Supekar/README.md

 💡  I like to explore new technologies .
 🎓  I'm currently pursuing Electronics & Telecommunication Engineering at the Savitribai Phule Pune Unniversity.
 🌱  I'm on track for learning more about Machine Learning & also get skilled in JAVA.
-✍️  In my free ,i used learn blogs related to technologies from internet.
+✍️  Programming Languages i am familiar with are Java , Python ,C.
+🎖️.
+I also have good knowledge of Object oriented programming, Database management system and Data structure & Algorithms.
-✉️  You can shoot me an email at supekaraakanksha06@gmail.com!
+✉️  You can shoot me on email at supekaraakanksha06@gmail.com!